Skip to content

 Application

 The following schematic demonstrates a typical setup for the IMX-5 module.
-A rechargeable lithium backup battery enables the GNSS to perform a warm or hot start.
-If no backup battery is connected, VBKUP (pin 3) should be connected to VCC and the module will perform a cold start on power up.
 If the system processor is not capable of updating the IMX firmware, it is recommended to add a header to an alternate IMX serial port for firmware updates via an external computer.
 The reset line is not necessary for typical use.

 SPI Interface